Team-Vibhav/E-Exhibition/README.md

 <h1 align="Center">  Hi, There <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="40px"> , We are Team Vibhav<img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="40px" /> </h1>

-<h2 align="Center">NIT Hamirpur VR</h2>
+<h2 align="Center">E Exhibition</h2>

 <h3 align="Center">Approach to the Solution:🚀</h3>
-We aim to replicate the NIT Hamirpur campus in a virtual world.
+We aim to create an interactive virtual environment for the exhibition of various hardware projects by their 3D models and interaction with a question answering bot.

 <h3 align="Center">Description of the Project:📜</h3>
-The NIT Hamirpur VR project is an one of its kind simulation of NITH campus with a simple user interface.
+Our objective is to create an interactive virtual environment for the exhibition of various hardware projects by their 3D models and interaction with a question answering bot.
-The simulation incorporates the whole NITH campus, not just a single part or building.
+We made 3D models of the projects using Blender.
+After that we created an environment of exhibition hall in Unity.
+Then we added texture to the models and added some animations to give a better idea about how the project works.
-The project provides an opportunity for curious minds to further explore the idea behind the project and bring further innovations.
+Also to make the user experience better we added a question answering bot to the project that will resolve the user's queries regarding the project using NLP.

 <h3 align="Center">Features of our project:📌</h3>
 <ul>